mockoon/mockoon/README.md

   <h1>Mockoon: awesome API mocking</h1>
 </div>

-Mockoon is the easiest and quickest way to run mock APIs locally.
+Mockoon is the easiest and quickest way to design and run mock APIs.
 No remote deployment, no account required, free and open-source.

-It's a desktop application and a [CLI](https://mockoon.com/cli/) that helps you work faster with APIs by mocking them.
-Integrate third-party APIs quicker, improve your integration tests, speed up your development, etc.
+It combines a [desktop application](https://mockoon.com/download/) to design and run mock servers locally, and a [CLI](https://mockoon.com/cli/) to self-host your fake APIs.
+A [cloud](#subscribe-to-mockoon-cloud) is also available to collaborate with your team, keep your data in sync, and deploy your mock APIs.

+API mocking helps you speed up development and third-party API integration by reducing dependency on external services and their limitations: rate limits, costs, availability, etc.
+It also allows you to test your applications in a controlled environment with predictable responses, status codes, and latencies, and easily simulate edge cases and error scenarios.
+Finally, you can onboard new team members faster by providing them with a consistent and reliable environment to test and develop their applications.

 ➡️ [Download](https://mockoon.com/download/)